 FGM is a very entrenched cultural practice which is prevalent across England.
 It involves the cutting or circumcision or mutilation of parts of a woman’s genitalia for non-medical reasons.

 AFRUCA employs a volunteer-led approach to address many of the issues that affect children in the BME community across England.
 The idea is to create a ripple effect of change through peer-to-peer learning and active citizenship.
 We have devised a range of community Champions initiatives focusing on a range of issues, including Modern Slavery, Child Protection and Female Genital Mutilation.
 Over 200 volunteers are involved in our Community Champions initiative, helping to promote new knowledge within their own community as active citizens.

-In its work to promote the welfare and rights of African children, AFRUCA is aware of the strong role that faith organisations play in the lives of many Africans.
-Hence, it has been making efforts to reach out and work in partnership with various African faith-based organisations to help strengthen their skills and knowledge of child protection and safeguarding.
+In its work to promote the welfare and rights of children, AFRUCA is aware of the strong role that faith organisations play in the lives of many people.
+Hence, it has been making efforts to reach out and work in partnership with various faith-based organisations to help strengthen their skills and knowledge of child protection and safeguarding.

-AFRUCA offers a therapeutic service for African children, young people and families who have survived or have been at risk of different forms of child abuse and exploitation.
+AFRUCA offers a therapeutic service for BME children, young people and families who have survived or have been at risk of different forms of child abuse and exploitation.
 AFRUCA offers culturally appropriate therapy which enable children and young people to deal with the impacts of their traumatic experiences.

 AFRUCA School Intervention Programme (SIP) is a matrix of professional support services for teachers, parents, carers and children available to schools across the UK.
 The SIP includes a range of general early help support for parents and carers, staff workforce development and training as well as a range of workshops for parents and pupils.